syncfusion-content/angularjs-docs/angularjs/Tile/Appearance-customization.md

 Tile component also allows you to customize its appearance using user-defined CSS and custom skin options such as colors and backgrounds.
 To apply custom themes you have a property called **cssClass**. **cssClass** property sets the root class for **Tile** theme.

 Using this **cssClass** you can override the existing styles under the theme style sheet.
 The theme style sheet applies theme-specific styles like colors and backgrounds.
-In the following example, the value of **cssClass** property is set as “**customclass**”. **customclass** is added as root class to **Tile** component at the runtime.
+In the following example, the value of **cssClass** property is set as **customClass**. **customClass** is added as root class to **Tile** component at the runtime.
 From this root class you can customize the **Tile** component theme.

 Add the following code in your **HTML** page to render the Tile.